Qazeer/artefacts.help/pages/windows/pca.md

   - `PcaGeneralDb0.txt` and `PcaGeneralDb1.txt`:

-    - Less entries than in the `PcaAppLaunchDic.txt` file, with most entries seemingly related to non `0x0` execution exit code.
+    - Fewer entries than in the `PcaAppLaunchDic.txt` file, with most entries seemingly related to non `0x0` execution exit code.

     - One entry per line, containing the following information in a pipe